Izumi0XD/CYBER_SECURITY_NOTES/DAY_06/README.md

    Active Directory is a directory service developed by Microsoft for Windows domain networks.
 Windows Server operating systems include it as a set of processes and services.
 Originally, only centralized domain management used Active Directory { ***facilitates authentication and authorization services for the organizatio*** }
  ## ◙ ***TRYHACKME ROOM***
  </br>

 # ♦ [BASIC PENTESTING](https://tryhackme.com/r/room/basicpentestingjt) :
-⇨ Exploit a recent vulnerability and hack Webmin, a web-based system configuration tool.
+⇨ This is a machine that allows you to practise web app hacking and privilege escalation
    </br>
    </br>
 #### • Step-By-Step Guide